hashicorp/consul/website/source/docs/agent/options.html.markdown

   participate in a WAN gossip pool with server nodes in other datacenters.
 Servers act as gateways to other datacenters and forward traffic as appropriate.

+* `-ui-dir` - This flag provides a the directory containing the Web UI resources for Consul.
+This must be provided to enable the Web UI.
+Directory must be readable.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into